A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18

-\cite{Bortolini24} estimated with their ASTs that in the region R1, for absolute magnitudes of $M_{F200W} < -9$ (corresponding to $\log (L / L_\odot) \gtrsim 5$ for cool SGs) the completeness fraction is 95\% or higher (as is also indicated in Fig. \,\ref{fig:izw18_hotstars}).
+\cite{Bortolini24} estimated via ASTs that R1 has a completeness fraction of 95\% or higher (as also indicated in Fig. \,\ref{fig:izw18_hotstars}) for absolute magnitudes of $M_{F200W} < -9$ (corresponding to $\log (L / L_\odot) \gtrsim 5$ for cool SGs).
 Therefore, despite the high concentration of sources in R1, the ASTs suggest that the brightest cool SGs can still be recovered.
-This result is likely a consequence of how the DOLPHOT software works, namely, by first identifying the brightest sources, thus making it unlikely that they are missed.
-We note that in the same region, \cite{Annibali13} find a similar completeness as a function of absolute $I$ magnitude for the data of \cite{Aloisi07} that are shown in the lower middle panel of Fig.\,\ref{fig:cmds_all}.
+This result is likely a consequence of how the DOLPHOT software works: it first identifies the brightest sources, rarely missing them.
+We note that for the data of \cite{Bortolini24}, no sources -- which we would otherwise classify as cool or warm SGs with $\log (L / L_\odot) \gtrsim 5.5$ -- in I\,Zw\,18 are rejected by quality cuts (see Sect.\,\ref{sec:meth}).
+We also note that in R1, \cite{Annibali13} find similar completeness as a function of absolute $I$ magnitude for the data of \cite{Aloisi07} shown in the lower middle panel of Fig.\,\ref{fig:cmds_all}.
 These high estimates for the completeness fraction would imply that our main result -- the absence of bright cool SGs -- is not strongly affected by completeness issues.
-As an additional test, we inspect the JWST image to search for potential unresolved clusters.
+As an additional test, we inspected the JWST image to search for potential unresolved clusters.
 We find one region in R1 with diffuse emission, but in the $F200W$ image its integrated flux is lower than that of the brightest cool SGs in R1.
-Therefore, it is not possible that this diffuse emission region hosts a cool SG that is brighter than the brightest ones detected.
+Therefore, it is not possible that this diffuse emission region hosts a cool SG brighter than the brightest ones detected.
 We find no other candidates for unresolved clusters hosting bright cool SGs.

-The brightest cool SGs could be clustered together much more than assumed in the ASTs from \cite{Bortolini24}.
+The brightest cool SGs may cluster together much more than assumed in the ASTs of \cite{Bortolini24}.
 This could lead us to overestimate their individual luminosities.
-While it is hard to rule out that this plays a role, it is worth mentioning that in the LMC and M\,31, RSGs are more isolated than O stars and WR stars \citep{Smith15, Aadland18}.
-Also, inspection of the data of \cite{Davies18} shows that RSGs in the SMC and LMC are spread out rather evenly.
+While it is difficult to rule this out, it is worth mentioning that RSGs in the LMC and M\,31 are more isolated than O stars and WR stars \citep{Smith15, Aadland18, Martin25}.
+Also, inspecting data from \cite{Davies18} shows that RSGs in the SMC and LMC are rather evenly spread out.